bonolo1/taskmanager/README.md

 <img width="812" alt="Screenshot 2023-04-18 at 17 44 44" src="https://user-images.githubusercontent.com/127111801/232833190-4f3d462c-6fdc-496a-a596-6ff332d5c5fc.png">

-- If you would like to edit a selected task, enter "edit" instead of "complete.
+- If you would like to edit the selected task instead, enter "edit" instead of "complete".
+- Follow the prompts to edit the desired information.

 <img width="813" alt="Screenshot 2023-04-18 at 17 46 16" src="https://user-images.githubusercontent.com/127111801/232833479-3edf0450-54fe-42f4-a3bb-db0e1f3bd466.png">

 The following shows the updated output when entering "vm" from the main menu after the updates.
-This shows the update from marking task 3 as compelete and editing the date for task 9.
+This shows the update from marking task 3 as "complete" and editing the due date for task 9.

 <img width="813" alt="Screenshot 2023-04-18 at 17 55 46" src="https://user-images.githubusercontent.com/127111801/232834240-9c2e4e12-3bec-4e4c-b0d8-5f4230b9d35f.png">